Preshupj/Stock-Price-Prediction/README.md

 We are predicting the stock price of AMC Entertainment Holdings using Facebook Prophet.

 - Data File is extracted from yahoo finance.
-- Facebook fbprophet is used to predict future price.
+- Facebook fbprophet package is used to make future stock prediction.